Nanci Olesen | Director |

 Leah Popova | Parent Outreach Coordinator |

 I have a B.S. degree in English Literature from the University of WI-River Falls, the AMI Primary Montessori Diploma, and a M.Ed from Loyola University.
 I spent 8 years as a Children's House Lead Guide at Children's Workshop Montessori, after which I took time off to explore other paths of involvement in the Montessori community.
-This led me to Mayflower, and I am excited to be here for a second year.
-I also serve on the board at Children’s Workshop.
-Motherhood is another new labor of love of mine, and I delight in this part of my journey.
-I live in St. Louis Park with my daughter and husband.
+This led me to Mayflower Early Childhood Center, and I am excited to be here for a third year working closely with all the parents.
+I live in St. Louis Park with my husband and daughter who will be attending the Toddler Community here at Mayflower ECC!

-I have earned a Bachelor of Arts degree in Psychology at the University of Wisconsin-Madison, the AMI Assistants to Infancy (0-3) diploma at the Montessori Training Center of Minnesota, and a Masters in Education from Loyola University Maryland.
-I truly enjoy changing the world and working for peace through children and the Montessori community and am excited to join Mayflower!
+I have earned a Bachelor of Arts degree in Psychology at the University of Wisconsin-Madison, the AMI Assistants to Infancy (0-3) diploma at the Montessori Center of Minnesota, and a Masters in Education from Loyola University Maryland.
+I truly enjoy changing the world and working for peace through children and the Montessori community and am excited to continue at Mayflower by starting the Toddler Community!
 In my free time I enjoy singing, cooking, gardening, reading, and camping.

 Dagmar Hoebertz | Lead Guide, Children’s House 1 |

 I grew up in the Western part of Germany and earned my Masters degree in Elementary Education at the University of Cologne.
 Since 2003 our family has lived in Minnesota.
 First I taught German to children and adults at the Germanic American Institute.
 Through my own children I got interested in Montessori education and took the Montessori Primary Training for children ages 3-6 in St. Paul.
 After leading a Children’s House at Cornerstone Montessori School in St. Paul for three years, I took the opportunity to open Mayflower’s Children’s House 1 in 2011.
-I am excited to move to a 5 day program this year.
-I live in Lino Lakes with my husband, three sons, and our dog!
-I am excited for my third year at Mayflower!
+I am excited for my fourth year here at Mayflower!
+I live with my family in Lino Lakes; our oldest son is starting college at the University of Madison this fall.
+Now it’s our twin boys age 14, my husband, our dog Otis and I. I am looking forward to the year with all of you here at Mayflower!

 Erin Haapala | Lead Guide, Children’s House 2 |